NewSigma/Physica/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Design philosophy <a id="philosophy"></a>
+## Design philosophy

-1. Be complex, strict and precise

-2. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
+Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
 Physica targets on performance and scalability, taking ease of use as a secondary concern if necessary.

-## Features <a id="feature"></a>
+## Features

-- A linear algebra library that leverages SIMD and GPU acceleration, offers automatic differentiation support and multiprecision capabilities
+- Differentiable linear algebra library that leverages SIMD and GPU acceleration
 - Basic math library: Provides commonly used functions such as ODE, PDE, special functions, optimization, statistics, etc.
 - Classical molecular dynamics(MD), path integral molecular dynamics(PIMD) simulations using NVE, NVT and NPT ensembles
 - Multithreads and CUDA parallel support